David Gordon Hines: World War II

-While on leave in Nairobi, he was invited to be a substitute player at the Muthaiga Golf Club: he met his wife-to-be Bertha (Beb) Eunice Grice (born 5 September 1909 in Chiswick, London).
+While on leave in Nairobi, he was invited to be a substitute player at the Muthaiga Golf Club: he met his wife-to-be Bertha Eunice Grice (born 5 September 1909 in Chiswick, London).
 She asked if he owned a car: he bought a car the next day and married her within a few weeks, to have 55 happy years together, and three children.
-Wedding guests in Karen included as their witness George Adamson, the Baba ya Simba (father of lions in Swahili), and his wife Joy, author of the book Born Free.
+Wedding guests in Karen included as their witness George Adamson, the Baba ya Simba (father of lions in Swahili) and his wife Joy, author of the book Born Free.

 At the Outspan Hotel in Kenya, Mrs Hines helped Lady Baden-Powell reply to the thousands of letters sent to her on the death in January 1941 of her husband, Robert Baden-Powell, founder of the worldwide Scout movement.